Student Health Services

 Effective July 1, 2005, WA State Legislature RCW 28A.210.080 (adding section 2) requires schools to provide meningococcal disease information at the beginning of every school year to parents/legal guardians of students beginning with sixth grade entry and above.
 Please click here to view the meningococcal disease information.

 According to the American Academy of Pediatrics, no-nit policies in schools are detrimental, causing lost time in the classroom, inappropriate allocation of the health services team’s time for lice screening, and a response to infestations that is out of proportion to the medical significance.
 Transmission of lice occurs most often among family members due to the close proximity of living conditions.
 Misdiagnosis of head lice infestation occurs frequently and causes inappropriate exclusion from school and unnecessary treatment with pediculicides.
 Camas School District supports NOT having a no-nit policy and its procedure reflects the best evidence-based management and treatment options.
 Educating parents/legal guardians and community regarding scientific facts about head lice is imperative, thus enabling students with head lice and/or nits to remain in school.
-Please review head lice information guidelines by clicking here.
+Please review head lice information guidelines.